 Geophysical Events

-We provide data and educational content for significant geophysical events like earthquake and volcanic eruptions.
-Visit the IRIS archive for older Teachable Moments or the UNAVCO archive for older Event Responses.
-To receive notifications of educational content for notable earthquakes, see the Mailing Lists page.
+We provide data and educational content for significant geophysical events like earthquakes and volcanic eruptions.
+To receive notifications of new Teachable Moment presentations for notable earthquakes, sign up for the Earthquakes list on our Mailing Lists page.

 Historical M 9.2 Alaska (1964)